-- 2.1 Except for the paper format (see 5.2) this standard conforms in all respect with the IBAN specifications from ISO 13616 to which supplementary ECBS specifications are added.
-These supplementary specifications are: - alpha characters are in upper case; - the IBAN is fixed in length, for each country code prefix; - the bank identifier, as contained in the IBAN, is fixed in length and fixed in position, for each country code prefix; - a standard format is specified for the paper representation of IBAN. - 2.2 The Standard describes methods of composing and validating IBANs in both electronic and paper format. - 2.3 Clause 7 incorporates some general operational rules, which are an inherent part of this ECBS Standard, to be applied in all cases of conformance with the standard.
+2.1 This standard conforms in all respect with the IBAN specifications from ISO 13616 to which supplementary ECBS specifications are added.
+These supplementary specifications are:

+- alpha characters are in upper case; - the IBAN is fixed in length, for each country code prefix; - the bank identifier, as contained in the IBAN, is fixed in length and fixed in position, for each country code prefix; - a standard format is specified for the paper representation of IBAN.

+2.2 The Standard describes methods of composing and validating IBANs in both electronic and paper format.

+2.3 Clause 7 incorporates some general operational rules, which are an inherent part of this ECBS Standard, to be applied in all cases of conformance with the standard.